 When we commence studying harmonica - particularly if we opt to polish our skills to play it without a teacher - we may find ourselves wondering what proportion of knowledge we possess in terms of understanding of our technical abilities we may have for this instrument.

-For this lesson you will use a C harmonica, if you need one you can find it here.
+For this lesson you will use a C harmonica.

 We're confronted with more or less same queries by our own conscience prior paying for an online course or when we are off to get ourselves enrolled in a music school - although we need to calculate first before selecting any of the option - whether we fall in the category of beginner level students, intermediate or advanced level.

 Today additional levels, devised such as 'advanced beginner', 'upper intermediate', etc, have been introduced which further complicate this issue, but where does this lead us anyway?